ShivamaniG/ShivamaniG/README.md

 # Hi there! 👋

-I'm Shivamani, a passionate Computer Science Graduate with a strong background in building scalable applications and solving complex problems.
-I'm always seeking to learn new technologies and deliver innovative solutions.
+I'm Shivamani, a passionate Computer Science undergraduate at IIITDM Kurnool with a strong background in building scalable applications and solving problems.
+I am always eager to learn new technologies and deliver innovative solutions.

 ## 📊 GitHub Stats
 <div style="display: flex; align-items: center; justify-content: center;">